Nau mai - Welcome

 Description of role: Coordinates administrative and project support across Te Pae Roa from governance through to management and kaimahi.

-Tūranga: Te Poutokomanawa – Project Coordinator and Event Specialist
+Tūranga: Poutokomanawa – Project Cooridator

 Kaupapa Māori Support